-In August 2018, Prime Minister, Theresa May has announced a consultation on raising the bag charge from 5p to 10p, as well as extending the charge to all retailers in England.
+In August 2018, Prime Minister, Theresa May announced a consultation on raising the bag charge from 5p to 10p, as well as extending the charge to all retailers in England.
 This is part of the Government's 25 Year Plan to cut plastic pollution.
+As part of this consultation process, the plastic bag charge will be raised to 10p and will be extended to ALL retailers.

 Currently, the bag charge only applies to retailers with over 250 staff members.
 Smaller shops in England are currently exempt but as the bag charge already applies to small retailers in Scotland, Wales and Northern Ireland the Government proposed to extend it to England.
-In an annoucement from Environment Secretary, Micheal Gove it has been confirmed that the 10p charge will definitely happen in England and be applied to small retailers too.
+In an announcement from Environment Secretary, George Eustice on 31st August 2020 it was confirmed the bag charge would be extended in April 2021.
+He said:

 It's estimated that small retailers in England supply over 3 billion plastic bags every year.
-Extending the bag charge would dramatically reduce this figure.
-The Bag Charge has been a great success since it was introduced in the UK.
-Defra has provided some statistics to show just how successful.
+Extending the bag charge would dramatically reduce this figure and continue to contribute to the reduction of single-use plastics.

 How Bag Charge Has Cut Plastic Pollution